-Luis K. Feliz (LaGuardia 09, Kaplan Educational Foundation Scholar), who completed the Honors Concentration, was accepted at Brown, Cornell, Sarah Lawrence, Reed, Bard and Swarthmore.
+Luis K. Feliz (LaGuardia 09, Kaplan Educational Foundation Scholar) completed the Honors Concentration, and was accepted at Brown, Cornell, Sarah Lawrence, Reed, Bard and Swarthmore.
 He eventually chose to attend Amherst College, where he was a Schupf Scholar.
 Luis graduated from Amherst in 2013.

 Luis tells us that "the professors in the Honors Program embody the rare mix between disciplined scholars and drill sergeants.
 Because of their belief that diligence breeds results, professors in Honors courses command authority and expect nothing but rigor from their students.
 You are challenged to substantiate your opinions and engage in lively colloquy.
 Expect nothing short of a transformative experience."

 "People often underestimate a community college education, but I think LaGuardia's Honors courses are just as demanding as some of the writing intensive courses here at Georgetown University.
 I am doing a double major in International Affairs and International Development, both of which require 500 pages of reading on an average week and a bunch of long research papers.
 The Honors Program at LaGuardia gave me an opportunity to not only challenge my Georgetown peers, but also a foundation for intellectual advancement.
 The Honors faculty work tirelessly one-on-one with their students to help them succeed.
 I benefited from all of the five honors courses that I had taken at LaGuardia.
 I dare you to take some Honors courses if you think that you are not merely a community college student, but a thinker and a doer of tomorrow! "

 "My Honors courses offered me an atmosphere where the subjects were engaging, the professors inspiring, and the peers insightful."